Home >> Breakfasts >>

 4 Paper Towels

-- Cut 8 maize tortillas into triangles, then set aside.
+- Cut 8 maize tortillas into triangles (approximately 8 triangles per tortilla), then set aside.

-- Pour approximately 1/2 cup of vegetable oil in a skillet so you end up having approximately a .7 inch deep oil layer.
+- Pour in a frying pan approximately 1 cup of vegetable oil, so you end up having about a 1/2’’ deep oil layer.

-- Put in the skillet the tortilla triangles that fit in (the ones that were cut) and fry them for about 2 minutes, until they are browned; move them regularly with some tongs.
+- Put in the frying pan the tortilla triangles that were cut and fry them for about 2 minutes, until they are moderately fried; move them regularly with a skimmer or with a slotted spoon.

 ||The tortillas are fried so the chilaquiles have more flavor.

-- Leave the ingredients cooking in the boiling water for about 4 minutes, until the tomatillos change to a lighter color.
+- Bring the saucepan water to a boil over high heat and leave the tomatillos and the chili cooking in the boiling water for about 7 minutes, until the tomatillos turn to a lighter color.

 ||Don’t cook the tomatillos for a long time because its skin breaks and its flavor becomes bitter.